Lease End

 Lease EndNew Jersey Lease End license plate

 New Jersey might be a small state, but when it comes to lease buyouts, it punches well above its weight.
-Thousands of drivers in New Jersey have already made the decision to keep the car they've been leasing — and the data suggests most of them came out ahead financially by choosing Lease End.
+Thousands of drivers in New Jersey have already made the decision to keep the car they've been leasing — and 88.9% of them were sitting on positive equity when they did it.

 If you're a Garden State driver with a lease ending soon, this guide covers what the buyout process looks like in New Jersey, how the tax math works (spoiler: NJ is actually one of the more favorable states for this), and what to watch out for along the way.